asqwerty666/slurm-modpy/README.md

 ### Dependencies

 Let's say you want to send a warning email after all your jobs finish.
 Then all you want to do is to define a new dictionary with some basic data and launch it.
+Must important thing here is that *command* must be not defined

 ```
 wdata = {'job_name':'job_one', 'filename':working_dir+'warning_end.sh'}